 The results of ghosts' games should be presented, and submitted to the rating system, in the usual way.

-If the organiser has not run a tournament before, he should familiarize himself with whatever method he has chosen to do the draw – be it using a computer or manually with cards.
-He can usually receive assistance when he makes the draw, from one of the participants in the tournament; BGA officers are willing to help if asked.
+If the organiser has not run a tournament before, he/she should familiarize himself with whatever method she/he has chosen to do the draw – be it using a computer or manually with cards.
+He/she can usually receive assistance when he makes the draw, from one of the participants in the tournament; Association Officers are willing to help if asked.
 Chapter 4 gives a more detailed overview of the McMahon system used by many British tournaments.

 Most tournaments nowadays use a computer to produce the draw, and most tournaments in Britain use Geoff Kaniuk's GoDraw program.
-Using this is recommended by the BGA in particular because there will almost certainly be people at the tournament who can help with its operation.
-The program is also used to process tournament results for display on the BGA web site, and for submission of the results to the EGF for ratings.
+Using this is recommended by us in particular because there will almost certainly be people at the tournament who can help with its operation.
+The program is also used to process tournament results for display on our web site and for submission of the results to the EGF for ratings.
 If you choose to use GoDraw, a donation to the Castledine-Barnes trust , a charitable trust providing financial support to young Go players in Britain, is encouraged, provided of course that the accounts still remain healthy.

 Other programs are available, including OpenGotha, written by Luc Vannier, and MacMahon [sic], written by Christophe Gerlach, both popular in Europe.
 GoDraw and these programs all handle McMahon, Swiss and Round-robin style tournaments.